Wittionary/dotfiles/README.md

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

 ## what's inside

 _Who knows?_
-[Fork it](https://github.com/wittionary/dotfiles/fork), remove what you don't use, and build on what you do use.
+[Fork it](https://github.com/wittionary/dotfiles/fork), remove what you don't use, and build on what you do.

-## components

 ## install